-Decently sized (183 acres), it was once a deer preserve maintained for royal amusement; a herd of them still have 13 acres at their disposal.
-It’s been a Royal Park since the 15th century, although the boundary wasn’t formally defined until James I erected a brick wall around it in the early 1600s, much of which still survives.
-On top of its clean-swept main hill are found marvelous views of the Canary Wharf district, and the world-famous Royal Greenwich Observatory, commissioned in 1675 by Charles II, serves as the intersection point for the Prime Meridian as well as the center of Greenwich Mean Time.
-Most people combine a visit with the many other museums of Greenwich.
+Decently sized (74 hectares/183 acres), it was once a deer preserve maintained for royal amusement; a herd of them still have 5 hectares (13 acres) at their disposal.
+It’s been a Royal Park since the 15th century, although the boundary wasn’t formally defined until the early 1600s when James I erected a brick wall around it, much of which still survives.
+On top of its clean-swept main hill are marvelous views of the Canary Wharf district, and the world-famous Royal Observatory, commissioned in 1675 by Charles II, serves as the intersection point for the Prime Meridian, making it the center of Greenwich Mean Time.
+Most people combine a visit here with the many other museums of Greenwich.

 Greenwich Park, SE10

-Our Rating Hours Daily 6am–9pm Transportation National Rail: Greenwich or Maze Hill; DLR: Cutty Sark; Ferry: Greenwich Phone 030/0061-2380 Prices Free.
-Web site Greenwich Park
+Our Rating Hours Daily 6am–9pm Transportation National Rail: Greenwich or Maze Hill, or Cutty Sark DLR or Greenwich ferry Phone 030/0061-2000 Prices Free admission Web site Greenwich Park

 MapGreenwich Park, SE10 London

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.